pyt3r/template-package/README.rst

 template-package : python + azure + conda + docs
 =============================================================

-The template-package is a sample repo for setting up CI pipelines.
+This is a sample repo for demonstrating template CI pipelines.

 .. badges